Fun Facts on Rome

 The Colosseum Was a Place of Pure Spectacle

-Interesting Rome facts #10
+Rome interesting facts #10

 Many People Died in the Colosseum

-Humans weren’t the only living beings that suffered at the Colosseum, though.
+One of the interesting facts about the Colosseum Rome is that humans weren’t the only living beings that suffered at the Colosseum, though.
 At least a million wild animals were sacrificed at this location or killed in some form of combat spectacle.
 It has been a very long time since any of these battles have taken place as the last gladiatorial battles were said to have been fought in the year 435 CE.
 The legacy of this arena lives on through tourism and modern fascination with the idea of arena fighting showing up in fiction.

 Interesting Rome facts #11